 Katherine is the principal therapist and founder of Leyton Sports Massage.
 Originally from the US, Katherine trained in Sydney, Australia, obtaining certificates in Remedial and Swedish massage.
 After moving to London, she completed a Level-5 Diploma in Sport and Remedial Massage Therapy at the London School of Sports Massage, and has recently started learning organ-specific fascial techniques.
 She is a member of the Federation of Holistics Therapists (FHT) and is registered with the Complementary and Natural Healthcare Council (CNHC) as both a sports therapist and a massage therapist.

 Katherine focuses on gaining a thorough understanding of the source of any problems along with a holistic, structural approach to bodywork so changes are made quickly and last as long as possible.
 This approach, along with targeted home care, aims to ensure sessions work towards clients’ long and short-term goals.
 Her clients come to her to stay in top form for their sport, to take care of the soft-tissue related discomfort associated with day-to-day life, or to aid recovery following soft tissue damage, either from injuries or operations.
-She is available at Angels on Mondays 15:00-20:00, at Walthamstow on Tuesdays 15:00-19:00, and at Leyton Wednesdays 15:30-20:30 and Sundays 10:00-17:00.
-You can book an appointment with Katherine here.
+She’s available at Angels on Mondays 15:00-20:00, at Walthamstow on Tuesdays 15:00-19:00, and at Leyton Wednesdays 15:30-20:30 and Sundays 10:00-17:00.
+Her list is currently closed to new clients, but is accepting new clients on a referral or case-by-case basis.

 Sarah first obtained Level 3 qualifications in holistic, sports and Indian head massage, and then went on to study for a Level 5 Diploma in sports and remedial massage at the London School of Sports Massage.
 She has since done courses in deep tissue and pregnancy massage.
 She is a member of the Institute for Sports and Remedial Massage (ISRM) and is registered with the Complementary and Natural Healthcare Council (CNHC) as a massage therapist.